Gainesville Civil Rights – Police Brutality Lawyer

 How Much Time Do I Have To File a Civil Rights Claim in Florida?

-In most cases, depending on the type of lawsuit you need to file, you will have either three or four years from the date of the incident.
+In most cases, depending on the type of lawsuit you need to file, you will have anywhere from two to four years from the date of the incident.
 These deadlines are established by Florida’s statute of limitations (no deadline is set by the previously-discussed federal law).
 If you file your lawsuit too late, you’ll forfeit your ability to pursue compensation in a court of law.

 The three-year time limit applies when you need to file a lawsuit against a governmental entity, such as a police department.
 This encompasses many, if not most, police brutality cases.
 You must file a “notice of claim” within three years of the incident to begin the process.
 From there, no lawsuit can be filed until 180 days have passed or if your claim is denied.

-If you intend to sue the police officer directly – which may or may not be an option depending on the case – you will have four years instead of three.
+If you intend to sue the police officer directly – which may or may not be an option depending on the case – Florida’s standard personal injury statute of limitations applies, which was recently updated.
+If your policy brutality incident took place on 3/23/2023 or earlier, you will have four years to submit your claim.
+Two years is the deadline if your injuries were sustained after that date.

-However, there are nuances to these deadlines that could result in additional time to file.
-For that reason, we recommend contacting our law office in Gainesville if you’re not sure about the deadline by which you must file your lawsuit.
+However, there are exceptions to these deadlines.
+For that reason, we recommend contacting our law office in Gainesville to confirm the deadline for your case.

 Set Up a Free Case Review With an Experienced Gainesville Civil Rights Lawyer Today